4.1 How ready made portfolios work

 The peer to peer industry has really taken off with the government even match funding loans through some platforms in order to try and support the expansion of businesses.

-There are three main players that we'll compare below.
+There are three main players that we'll compare in section 3.3.

 3.1 Peer to peer lending - How it works